ostia27/UltraMagnet/README.md

-slop slop slop slop slop slop slop slop i should update this to fix some major problems and i do this sometimes
+slop slop slop slop slop slop slop slop i should update this to fix some major problems and i will